eugene-eeo/slouch/README.md

 Shitty version of rofi/dmenu using your favourite terminal, bash, and fzf.
 The rationale behind this being
-I already have a fuzzy finder and a terminal installed so we should just glue them together.
+I already have a fuzzy finder and a terminal installed, so we should just glue them together.
 This is being dogfooded everyday by me.

 ## install